Nyal, South Sudan: Recent history

 Nyal residents do not travel to the capital, Juba, by road, due to the presence of government forces, and hence must depend on aid organizations for food and medical supplies.
-The town has taken in many civilians who have been displaced by fighting in Unity State.
-According to a March 2016 report, the most recent World Food Program distribution of food in Nyal took place in September, 2015.
+The town has taken in civilians who have been displaced by fighting in Unity State.
+According to a March 2016 report, the most recent World Food Programme distribution of food in Nyal took place in September, 2015.
 Cigarettes and batteries could be purchased in the Nyal market, but as of February 2016, food was not visible on market shelves.
-It was reported that Nyal residents were standing in line in hot sun to register with the World Food Program, and the German organization "Welthungerhilfe," to receive food, at such time as food might become available.
+It was reported that Nyal residents were standing in line in hot sun to register with the World Food Programme, and the German organization "Welthungerhilfe," to receive food, at such time as food might become available.

 Local health concerns include malaria, diarrhea, typhoid, and bilharzia.
 Nyal Town provides limited medical services as of 2015.
 The main clinic is run by Sign of Hope.
 A mobile clinic operates in the market, staffed by UNIDO.
 A smaller clinic is located about 6–8 hours east, in Maluak.
 For people living in the swamps north of town, only local herbal medicines may be available, such as preparations made from the Nim tree.